Rafael de Mestre

-Rafael de Mestre (born February 1, 1963, in Manresa) is an experienced IT consultant and electric car pioneer.
+Rafael de Mestre Gebauer (born February 1, 1963, in Manresa) is an experienced IT consultant and electric car pioneer.
 He has achieved the impressive feat of traveling around the world four times in an electric car.

 In 2011, Rafael de Mestre took part in a rally "Tesla goes east", 10,000 km through Europe from Sweden to Romania, to the Black Sea with his Tesla Roadster.

 He has won the following competitions: